 I chalk this up to only really having the weekends to visit, and Korean festivals are beyond hectic on the weekends.
 I like to think I’ve become a lot more patient since living and traveling in Asia for 3+ years, but even a popular weekend festival can drive me to the brink.
+However, my schedule was pretty sweet that year in as I didn’t have classes on Tuesday or Thursday morning and only evening classes at 7:00 PM.

 Let me tell you, the crowd issue at any festivals drops significantly if you go on a Tuesday morning vs. a Saturday morning.
 It’s amazing.
+My friend Stacey and I immediately planned a midday trip to see all these yellow blooms for ourselves.

-We managed to get ourselves out to the festival area without paying an arm and a leg for a taxi, and we walked around for a few hours before we headed back to our respective cities.
 The festival is a gorgeous day trip, especially if you live in Jeollabukdo or Jeollanamdo.
 It’s very easy to combine the trip with other areas in Gurye if you’re coming from farther away as well.

-Anyhow, here’s all the practical information if that’s what you’re looking for instead my blabbering:
+Here’s all the practical information if that’s what you’re looking for instead my blabbering:

 Visiting the Gurye Sansuyu Festival